 - Keeps your pets healthier by controlling portions and keeping their weight under control.

 - Saves money by not overfeeding and avoiding expensive vet bills related to overweight pets.

-- Patented RFID system controls access to the food within multi-pet households.
+- Patented RFID system controls access to the food for an assigned pet within multi-pet households.